 The Edenic Covenant is the first in all of creation and applies to all of humanity.
 It is found in the book of Genesis chapter 1:28-30.
 God creates the entire world, including humanity in His image.
-Humans are given stewardship over the earth and are tasked with filling and caring for it.
-This first covenant sets the tone for God’s relationship with humanity.
-God desires the flourishing of creation; this covenant establishes Divine providence and care, as God ensures that humans will be strengthened and protected by nature and commands us to cultivate and protect it in return.
+Humans are given stewardship over all the earth and are tasked with filling and caring for it.
+This first God's covenant sets the tone for God’s relationship with humanity.
+God's desire is the flourishing of creation; this covenant establishes Divine providence and care, as God promised that humans will be strengthened and protected by nature and commands us to cultivate and protect it in return.

 The Noahic Covenant

 The covenant God established with Noah also extends to all of creation.
 In the aftermath of the Great Flood, God made the promise to never again flood and destroy the earth.
 The rainbow is given by God as a sign of this covenant, an affirmation of God’s faithfulness and mercy.
 And indeed, the Noahic covenant demonstrates that the Lord is merciful.
 While wickedness on the part humanity led to the flood, God protected and preserved Noah and family and all the creature of the earth.
 God’s judgement was not annilhilatory and His grace endures.